brownag/SSURGOPortalR/README.md

 be triggered on non-Windows platforms (and should be expected to fail).

-To prepare your Python system or virtual environment on other platforms, run `python -m pip install bottle gdal` (or similar) to make sure that the required modules are already installed before invoking the SSURGO Portal tools.
+To prepare your Python system or virtual environment on other platforms, run `python -m pip install bottle gdal jsonschema` (or equivalent) to make sure that the required modules are already installed before invoking the SSURGO Portal tools.